Self-Initiated Program (SIP) Supportive Services

 ExampleExample

 Irene has been attending a nursing program since September 2, 2008.
 On January 7, 2009, she and her daughter were granted CalWORKs cash aid.
-And her nursing program was approved as a SIP on February 2, 2009.
+Her nursing program was approved as a SIP on February 2, 2009.
 Irene caught rides to school free of charge until January 16, 2009, but had to drive her own car beginning on January 19, 2009.
 She requested mileage reimbursement from her home to school effective January 7, 2009, CalWORKs beginning date of aid.
-Transportation cost incurred between January 7, 2009 and January 16, 2009 must NOT be reimbursed, as there is no out-of-pocket expense.
-Reimbursement for transportation costs should be begin as of January 19, 2009.
+Transportation costs incurred between January 7, 2009, and January 16, 2009, must NOT be reimbursed, as there is no out-of-pocket expense.
+Reimbursement for transportation costs should begin as of January 19, 2009.

 Financial Aid